researchops/research-skills/README.md

 ## Organizer timeline & expectations: <a name="organizers"></a>

 The ResearchOps community is sponsoring workshops April through June of 2019.
-We're looking for local community research leaders to host these workshops.
+We're working with local community leaders to host these workshops in their cities/towns/regions.

-There's a three-way value exchange here:
-- **Participants** get to see their work in new ways, reflect and discuss with other researchers they may never otherwise meet
-- **Organizers** get to bring together the local community, gain a nuanced perspective on the work, and help research grow in their city
-- The **ResearchOps Community** gets an interesting look at challenges and skills-in-use for researchers all over—and will publish the data to be open for everyone

 Ultimately, these workshops are a success if that we're able to foster great conversations, meaningful reflection, and growth of the practice for everyone involved.

-#### Workshop activity timeline:

-**_First steps_**
+Here's how we see the 3-way value exchange:
+- _Participants_ get to see their work in new ways, reflect and discuss with other researchers they may never otherwise meet
+- _Organizers_ get to bring together the local community, gain a nuanced perspective on the work, and help research grow in their city
+- The _ResearchOps Community_ gets an interesting look at challenges and skills-in-use for researchers all over—and will publish the data to be open for everyone

+#### First steps to becoming an organizer:
 1. Whenever you like: fill out the [call for organizers form](https://tiny.cc/reops-workshop)
 2. We onboard qualified organizers and you'll join a short video call to review materials & expectations

-**_1-6 weeks before the workshop_**
+#### 1-6 weeks before the workshop:
 1. Recruit any local co-organizers or facilitators you may need
 2. Identify a venue and tentative date
 3. Add your city, date, and location to the workshop listing table